-B20BF05: Introduction to the Study of the Writings
+B20BG05:Introduction to the Study of the Writings

 This course provides a brief overview of the books in the section of the Hebrew Bible called the Writings, together with a special focus on the study of one or two books from that corpus (e.g. Psalms and Proverbs).
-Form criticism will be introduced in more detail to complement the introductory exegesis course.
 As with all Biblical Studies course, foundational hermeneutical and theological components are a permeation feature; that is, each course will address the issue of how and why biblical texts may be appropriated in contemporary life.
 The course will normally work on the basis of the English text.